A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: CENTRALIZED COORDINATION

 \section{CENTRALIZED COORDINATION}

-The multi-robot coordination can be considered as a motion-planning problem and formulated as a centralized MPC optimization problem that computes collision-free trajectories for all the robots, simultaneously.
+The multi-vehicle coordination can be considered as a motion-planning problem and formulated as a centralized MPC optimization problem that computes collision-free trajectories for all the vehicles, simultaneously.
 The optimization problem is formulated in the NMPC framework as follows

-In the formulation above, $\mathbf{u}^i(\cdot|t) = [u^i(k|t),...,u^i(k+N-1|t)]$ denotes the sequence of control inputs over the MPC planning horizon $N$ for $i$th robot. $\mathbf{z}^i(k|t)$ and $\mathbf{u}^i(k|t)$ variables of $i$th robot at step $k$ are predicted at time $t$.
-The function $f(\cdot)$ in \eqref{eq:dynamic_constraint} represents the nonlinear (dynamic or kinematic) model of the robot, which is discretized using Euler discretization. $\mathcal{Z}$, $\mathcal{U}$ are the state and input feasible sets, respectively.
+In the formulation above, $\mathbf{u}^i(\cdot|t) = [u^i(k|t),...,u^i(k+N-1|t)]$ denotes the sequence of control inputs over the MPC planning horizon $N$ for $i$th vehicle. $\mathbf{z}^i(k|t)$ and $\mathbf{u}^i(k|t)$ variables of $i$th vehicle at step $k$ are predicted at time $t$.
+Also, $\mathbf{u}^i = \{\mathbf{u}^1, ..., \mathbf{u}^M\}$ for $M$ number of vehicles.
+The function $f(\cdot)$ in \eqref{eq:dynamic_constraint} represents the nonlinear (dynamic or kinematic) model of the vehicle, which is discretized using Euler discretization. $\mathcal{Z}$, $\mathcal{U}$ are the state and input feasible sets, respectively.
 These sets represent state and actuator limitations.
-Constraints~\eqref{collision_avoidance_constraint} represent the collision-avoidance constraints between the $i$th robot and all the neighboring robots within the communication radius.
-This representation is time-varying and is a function of the robot state at each time step.
-The remainder of this section details the derivation of constraints \eqref{obstacle_avoidance_constraint} and \eqref{collision_avoidance_constraint}.
-Note that the centralized NMPC problem \eqref{eq:MPC_formulation}, might get infeasible.
-However, persistent feasibility of \eqref{eq:MPC_formulation} can be guaranteed by computing the reachable set.
-In this paper, our focus is to reformulate the centralized problem \eqref{eq:MPC_formulation} into a distributed one, but the techniques to guarantee persistent feasibility can be incorporated into our proposed approach.
+Constraints~\eqref{collision_avoidance_constraint} represent the collision-avoidance constraints between the $i$th vehicle and all the neighboring vehicles within the communication radius.
+This representation is time-varying and is a function of the vehicle state at each time step.
+The remainder of this section details the derivation of constraint~\eqref{collision_avoidance_constraint}.
+In this paper, our focus is to reformulate the centralized problem \eqref{eq:MPC_formulation} into a distributed one.
+Note that safety in this work is referred to hard constraint satisfaction.
+However, safety guarantees for all times requires guarantees of persistent feasibility of the MPC.
+Any techniques to guarantee persistent feasibility can be incorporated into our proposed approach since adding terminal cost and terminal set elements (e.g., \cite{kohler2019}) to the formulation will not affect the coupling among the agents.